PX4/PX4-user_guide/en/peripherals/camera.md

 # Camera Trigger

 The camera trigger driver allows the use of the AUX ports to send out pulses in order to trigger a camera.
-This can be used for multiple applications including timestamping photos for aerial surveying and reconstruction, synchronising a multi-camera system or visual-inertial navigation.

-In addition to a pulse being sent out, a MAVLink message is published containing a sequence number (thus the current session's image sequence number) and the corresponding timestamp.
+In addition to a pulse being sent out, the MAVLink [CAMERA_TRIGGER](https://mavlink.io/en/messages/common.html#CAMERA_TRIGGER) message is published containing a sequence number (i.e. the current session's image sequence number) and the corresponding timestamp.
+This timestamp can be used for several applications, including: timestamping photos for aerial surveying and reconstruction, synchronising a multi-camera system or visual-inertial navigation.

+Cameras can also (optionally) use the flight controller [camera capture pin](#camera_capture) to signal the exact moment that a photo/frame is taken.
+This allows more precise mapping of images to GPS position for geotagging, or the right IMU sample for VIO synchronization, etc.

 ## Trigger Configuration  {#trigger_setup_qgc}